StackVista/stackstate-docs/setup/agent/agent-proxy.md

 2. Environment variables `HTTPS_PROXY` / `HTTP_PROXY`
 3. Proxy settings in the Agent configuration file.

-For example, if the environment variable `STS_PROXY_HTTPS=""` is set and the Agent configuration file includes the proxy setting `https: https://example.com:1234`, the Agent will use the proxy `""` for HTTPS requests to StackState.
+For example, if the environment variable `STS_PROXY_HTTPS=""` is set and the Agent configuration file includes the proxy setting `https: https://example.com:1234`, the Agent will use the proxy `""` for HTTPS requests to Rancher Observability.

 ## Proxy for all Agent communication

 {% hint style="info" %}
 Note that these settings will be overridden by the environment variables: `STS_PROXY_HTTPS` / `STS_PROXY_HTTP`.
-See [proxy for communication with StackState only](#proxy-for-communication-with-stackstate-only).
+See [proxy for communication with Rancher Observability only](#proxy-for-communication-with-stackstate-only).
 {% endhint %}

-To use a proxy for all Agent communication including checks and communication with StackState, set the following environment variables:
+To use a proxy for all Agent communication including checks and communication with Rancher Observability, set the following environment variables:

 * `HTTP_PROXY` - proxy to use for all HTTP communication.
 * `HTTPS_PROXY` - proxy to use for all HTTPS communication.

 {% tabs %}
 {% tab title="Linux" %}
-To configure a proxy for an Agent running on Linux, add the required environment variables to the StackState Agent systemd service.
+To configure a proxy for an Agent running on Linux, add the required environment variables to the Rancher Observability Agent systemd service.

-**Add environment variables to the StackState Agent systemd service:**
+**Add environment variables to the Rancher Observability Agent systemd service:**

 1. Stop the service:
    ```yaml